dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/presets.md

   - projectadmin-messages-index
 ---

-If you send the same types of messages repeatedly for a project, message presets let you create canned messages to reuse later.
+If you send the same types of messages repeatedly for a project, you can create canned messages or &ldquo;message presets&rdquo; to reuse later.

 ### Creating a message preset